-The roles and responsibilities of the members of the Management Board until 31.12.2019 were as follows:
+The roles and responsibilities of the members of the Management Board until 31.12.2021 were as follows:

-- Chairman of the Management Board (CEO) Bogdan Benczak is responsible for the following departments: corporate communication and marketing, corporate development and strategy, HR and office administration, legal and compliance, claims, information security.
-He is also managing Director of ERGO. - Member of the Management Board (CUO Life/ Health) Ingrida Kirse is responsible for life, health insurance operations (UW, product development, pricing, contract management, AML) in the Baltics.
-She also is a branch manager of ERGO Life Insurance SE branch in Latvia. - Member of the Management Board (CDO) Tadas Dovbyšas is responsible for sales (distribution) in Life in the Baltics. - Member of the Management (COO) Board Marek Ratnik is responsible for P&C insurance operations in the Baltics (UW, product development, pricing, contract management).
+- Chairman of the Management Board (CEO) Bogdan Benczak is responsible for the following departments: corporate communication and marketing, corporate development and strategy, HR and office administration, legal and compliance, claims, information security, fraud management.
+He is also managing Director of ERGO Life Insurance SE. - Member of the Management Board (CUO Life/ Health) Ingrida Kirse is responsible for life, health insurance operations (UW, product development, pricing and reinsurance, contract management, AML) in the Baltics.
+She also is a branch manager of ERGO Insurance SE and Life Insurance SE branch in Latvia.

+- Member of the Management Board (CDO) Tadas Dovbyšas is responsible for sales (distribution) in ERGO Insurance SE and ERGO Life Insurance SE in the Baltics.
+He is also a branch manager of ERGO Insurance SE branch in Lithuania. - Member of the Management (COO) Board Marek Ratnik is responsible for P&C insurance operations in the Baltics (UW, product development, pricing and reinsurance, contract management).
 He is also a branch manager of ERGO Life Insurance SE branch in Estonia. - Member of the Management Board (CFO) Maciej Szyszko is responsible for accounting, planning and controlling, actuarial, risk management, investments, procurement, IT in the Baltics.